-Most patients lose a lot of weight after bariatric surgery and end up with loose and saggy skin.
+Most patients lose a lot of weight after metabolic and bariatric surgery and end up with loose and saggy skin.

 Your skin expands in order to accommodate for the increased body weight.
 When you lose weight quickly, skin elasticity is not supported enough to tighten around your new body mass.